Julieta Colantonio

 4.4

-spiritual technologies is a research infrastructure and exercise in curatorial hyperlinking based in Berlin, co-founded and co-directed by Julieta Colantonio and Sofia Mastrogiacomo, with core member Shaly López.
-Since 2023, the focus has been on the conceptualisation, design, and production of dramaturgies, publications, installations, and artefacts: subverting conventional borders between exhibition series, academic discourse, and internet practices.
-Our approach integrates experimental strategy and research methodologies to catalyse collaborative efforts on repositioning pioneering (neo-) peripheral actors worldwide and the institutions they are aligned with.
+spiritual technologies is a research infrastructure for spatial hyperlinking based in Berlin, co-founded and co-directed by Julieta Colantonio and Sofia Mastrogiacomo, with Shaly López as a core member.
+Since 2023, its focus has been on the conceptualization, design, and production of dramaturgies, publications, installations, and artefacts that implode the borders between exhibition-making, academic discourse, and internet practices.
+Its approach combines experimental strategies and research methodologies to catalyse collaborative efforts on the repositioning of pioneering (neo-)peripheral actors worldwide and the institutions they are aligned with.

 Lorem Ipsum...